Anne Hathaway

 A Still from 'The Princess Diaries'

-During this same period, Hathaway lent her voice to principal characters in two feature-length animated films: the English version of the Japanese anime "The Cat Returns" (2002-2003) and the comedic mystery "Hoodwinked!"
+During this time, Hathaway also voiced main characters in two animated films: the English version of the Japanese anime "The Cat Returns" (2002-2003) and the comedy mystery "Hoodwinked!"
 (2005).
-Subsequently, she took on the leading female role in the youth-oriented crime drama "Havoc" (2005) and a supporting role in Ang Lee's thrice Oscar-winning "gay western," "Brokeback Mountain" (2005).
+She then took on the lead female role in the teen crime drama "Havoc" (2005) and a supporting role in Ang Lee's three-time Oscar-winning "gay western," "Brokeback Mountain" (2005).

 'Brokeback Mountain': Anne Hathaway and Jake Gyllenhaal